Aussie Bombshell Emily Sears Leaves Little To Be Desired In The Tightest Little Dress

 Once again, Emily Sears is flooring her Instagram fans with another beautiful photo.

-The social media sensation may be from Australia but she has been showing off her amazing figure in the United States in the past few days, traveling to Los Angeles, California and Las Vegas as well.
-Yesterday, the model looked like she was ready for a night out on the town where she looked picture-perfect in a photo that was shared on her page.
+The social media sensation may be from Australia, but she has been showing off her amazing figure in the United States in the past few days, traveling to Los Angeles, California, and Las Vegas as well.
+Yesterday, the model looked like she was ready for a night out on the town as she looked picture-perfect in a photo that was shared on her page.

 In the sexy image, Emily stands front and center and stares directly into the camera.
-The bombshell wears her long, dyed locks down and curled while also donning a face full of makeup that comes complete with eyeliner, mascara, blush, lipgloss, highlighter, and eyeshadow.
-She accessorizes the look with a pair of silver earrings while her amazing figure takes center stage in the shot.
+The bombshell wears her long, dyed locks down and curled while also donning a face full of makeup that comes complete with eyeliner, mascara, blush, lip gloss, highlighter, and eye shadow.
+She accessorizes the look with a pair of silver earrings, but her amazing figure takes center stage in the shot.

-While posing against a pink colored wall with big green branches, Emily rocks a skintight peach dress that hugs her every curve and fits her like a glove, showing off her toned figure.
-The long sleeve ensemble has set fire to Instagram since it went live and so far, the post is already earning her a ton of attention from fans with over 24,000 likes in addition to 300-plus comments.
+While posing against a pink wall with big green branches, Emily rocks a skintight peach dress that hugs her every curve and fits her like a glove, showing off her toned figure.
+The long sleeve ensemble has set fire to Instagram since it went live.
+So far, the post has already earned her a ton of attention from fans with over 24,000 likes in addition to 300-plus comments.

 Some of Emily’s fans commented on the image to let Emily know she looks gorgeous while countless others commented on her amazing figure.
 A few others simply chimed in on the post to let Emily know that they are huge fans.